• Skip to secondary menu

 The Copying Game

-This activity is super simple and needs no preparation.
+This circle time activity for toddlers is super simple and needs no preparation.
 You just stand in the middle of the circle and ask the toddlers to copy what you do.
 The more silly you are the more they enjoy it!
 Some popular ones are:

 Stand Up If…